Banana Pi the Case Mod edition:

 So, it’s time for a new redesign.
 This case is similar to my I-Pac blog because we picked up a lot of these cases from a surplus vendor for 90 cents a pop.
-Instead of another USB stick we’re going to take advantage of banana Pi’s SATA port by using a 120GB SSD drive.
+Instead of another USB stick, we’re going to take advantage of banana Pi’s SATA port by using a 120GB SSD drive.
 This will maintain the 0db sound of the old case but give us much faster speeds.
-Apart of the acrylic will be recycled to fit inside of its new casing. drilling holes to act as the support clamp while other cutting a square hole in the back of the acrylic so the processor can breathe (and if I desire down the road I could add heat sinks).
-Finally to cut down on electrostatic charge of plexi and to give it a nicer finish then the terrible cutting job i was doing with my dremmel I wrapped it in gaffers tape.
-Reused the M40 screw for mounting the Banana Pi and the This part of the mod is complete.
-Because I know a lot of people were having problems getting the banana Pi to provide enough power to their SATA hard-drive.
-I decided that I was going to use two independent dc-dc step down circuits based off of the LM2596 IC and set the voltage to around 5.10vdc which is the identical voltage coming off of a I-pad charger that worked with the Banana Pi flawlessly.
-5.10vdc is also healthy for the laptop hard drives and just to be sure I tested it with a crappy laptop drive to make sure it didn’t explode or click on fire-up.
-After 2 days of constant current I determined it was safe enough to use on my SSD drive.
+Apart from the acrylic will be recycled to fit inside of its new casing. drilling holes to act as the support clamp while other cutting a square hole in the back of the acrylic so the processor can breathe (and if we desire down the road we could add heat sinks).
+Finally to cut down on electrostatic charge of Plexi and to give it a nicer finish than the terrible cutting job we were doing with my rotary tool we wrapped it in gaffers tape.
+Reused the M40 screw for mounting the Banana Pi and This part of the mod is complete.
+Because we know a lot of people were having problems getting the banana Pi to provide enough power to their SATA hard-drive.
+We decided ours was going to use two independent dc-dc step-down circuits based on the LM2596 IC and set the voltage to around 5.10vdc which is the identical voltage coming off of an I-pad charger that worked with the Banana Pi flawlessly.
+5.10vdc is also healthy for the laptop hard drives and just to be sure we tested it with a crappy laptop drive to make sure it didn’t explode or click on fire-up.
+After 2 days of constant current, we determined it was safe enough to use on my SSD drive.
 As for why 12vdc power supply instead of a 5vdc.
 It seems that 5vdc power supplies higher then 2amps tend to get exponentially expensive over the 12v counterpart.
-On top of this you have a variety of power supplies ranging from 5.0vdc, 5.1vdc, and 5.2vdc all of them set with their power output.
-I wanted more control over the 5vdc then that.
-Finally, with a powerful enough 12vdc power supply it is possible to power a router at the same time as my Banana Pi without having multiple AC-DC power bricks which is very wasteful.
-Since the DC-DC chip has an efficiency ratio of %96 it’s just makes sense to go this way then fighting with the power distribution of the Banana Pi.
-In the world of USB charging you can have up to a 5% variance in voltage before problems can occur.
+On top of this, you have a variety of power supplies ranging from 5.0vdc, 5.1vdc, and 5.2vdc all of them set with their power output.
+We wanted more control over the 5vdc then that.
+Finally, with a powerful enough 12vdc power supply, it is possible to power a router at the same time as my Banana Pi without having multiple AC-DC power bricks which are very wasteful.
+Since the DC-DC chip has an efficiency ratio of %96 it just makes sense to go this way than fighting with the power distribution of the Banana Pi.
+In the world of USB charging, you can have up to a 5% variance in voltage before problems can occur.
 The Banana Pi could go up to 5.20vdc which is what people on forums recommend.
 It is my personal preference to keep it low because we cannot be certain how clean or regulated the 12vdc power supply that will be used.
 It was very sensitive to dial-in as when you get them they are maxed out providing 11.53vdc from a 12.03vdc power supply.
 Once perfected you should tack some glue to the side of the pots do not move as you are working with the rest of the harness. (do not go crazy with the glue!
 You may have to move those pots someday.)
-I have approximately 5vdc 6amps of power between the two DC-DC step down chips.
-Another reason why I split up the power is the DC-DC step down chips produce almost no heat if the power they are regulating is under 1amp.
+We have approximately 5vdc 6amps of power between the two DC-DC step-down chips.
+Another reason why we split up the power is the DC-DC step-down chips produce almost no heat if the power they are regulating is under 1amp.
 You need a heat-sink for these DC-DC circuits if you exceed more then 2amps on one of them.
 I added vent holes because I knew putting the Pi into an enclosed case will cause some heat concerns and the SSD drive will generate its own heat which is why I mounted the drive on the top of the case so the warm air can escape through the side vents.
-Finally with a few hours soldering I was able to re-route all of the connectors to the back of the case to try and give it a cleaner look when its sitting on my stereo rack.
+Finally, with a few hours soldering, we were able to re-route all of the connectors to the back of the case to try and give it a cleaner look when it’s sitting on my stereo rack.
 The fit-test for the case mod went rather well considering.
-I still have to dremmel the screws a little better as the pi-board is in there a little crooked.
+We still have to rotary tool the screws a little better as the pi-board is in there a little crooked.
 But overall it’s very secure and does not move at all when all of the screws were installed.
-Even though I purchased an official Banana Pi SATA kit that I was going to use for this project I ultimately decided against it and instead stole some wires from a dell PC as well as the power harness as well as I could flex those cables around a lot easier then the Banana Pi SATA case.
-Finally a slot was carved out so the SSD card can be easily removed even if the case itself is all sealed up.
-I am not going to drill holes on this case mod for the HDMI port as this is a headless unit.
+Even though we purchased an official Banana Pi SATA kit that we were going to use for this project it was ultimately decided against it and instead stole some wires from a Dell PC.
+The power harness as well as we could flex those cables around a lot easier than the Banana Pi SATA case.
+Finally, a slot was carved out so the SSD card can be easily removed even if the case itself is all sealed up.
+We were not going to drill holes on this case mod for the HDMI port as this is a headless unit.

 Final results of the case mod.